 To receive credit for prior learning, a student must be enrolled in the program and be registered in a minimum of one course during the term in which the prior learning credit is awarded.
-Credits awarded as the result of PLAR are not included in the 25% residency requirement at Lethbridge College, or in the calculation of Grade Point Average (GPA), or in the current credit load for the purpose of maintaining full-time status.
+Credits awarded as the result of PLAR are not included in residency requirement at Lethbridge College, or in the calculation of Grade Point Average (GPA), or in the current credit load for the purpose of maintaining full-time status.

-For additional information on PLAR, visit the Lethbridge College homepage, Support Services, Prior Learning Assessment.
-For program specific Information, contact the Program Chair/PLAR designate.
+For additional information on PLAR, contact the Program Chair/PLAR designate.
 For policy information, refer to the Grading Policy.